 How can I collect my examination certificates?

-Certificates are available for collection from December 2022 for students who achieved GCSEs in the Summer of 2022.
+Certificates are available for collection from December 2024 for students who achieved GCSEs in the Summer of 2024.
 An email will be sent to parent/carers informing students of when they can collect their certificates from the school reception.
 Certificates are not automatically sent out because they need to be signed for.
+Exam certificates for those students that sat exams in the summer of 2023 can still collect their corticates from the front desk.

 What if I cannot collect my examination certificates?